Connect with us

 Is Your Relationship A Success?

-And common success is less valuable than personal success measured by personal challenges and goals met.
+Common success is less valuable than personal success, measured by personal challenges and goals met.

-This is never more obvious when people measure their relationship success and failures.
+This is never more obvious when people measure their relationship successes and failures.

 Divorce is a marriage that fails, but that’s just on the surface.

-Dig deeper, and you’ll be able to look at why you married and what you knew about yourself, or didn’t know about yourself, that led you to choose and accept a life relationship that didn’t last.
+What did you know about or didn’t know about yourself that led you to choose and accept a life relationship that didn’t last?

 For instance, did you use someone else’s measure of success, say, a parent’s timeline or a parent’s ideas of who you were and what you needed — instead of a more truthful, personal version?